'Light the Park' kicks off the holiday season in the District

 Quincy Mayor Mike Troup read the proclamation at Monday's City Council meeting, recognizing Small Business Saturday for Quincy.
 The national campaign is designed to shift focus from the bigger stores on Black Friday to local businesses on the Saturday after Thanksgiving.

 Saturday night saw the crowd gathered for the lighting of the holiday decorations in Washington Park, as well as the arrival of Santa and Mrs. Claus.
-The sound of the Quincy Park Band's Low Brass Ensemble.
-Revelry Quincy supplied hot chocolate to go along with cookies at no cost to the crowd.
+The sound of the Quincy Concert Band's Low Brass Ensemble.
+Hot chocolate and cookies were provided to the crowd.

 This year, Toys for Tots was set up to accept toys for those in need, as well as accepting sign-ups for families to be recipients.